kubedb/website/content/articles/how-to-deploy-clickhouse-using-kubernetes-clickhouse-operator/index.md

 Additionally, Kubernetes provides consistent workflows for managing ClickHouse alongside other applications, optimizes resource utilization to reduce costs, and integrates seamlessly with monitoring tools like Prometheus and Grafana.
 This combination empowers organizations to deploy agile, resilient, and cost-efficient analytics platforms capable of meeting modern data demands.
 ## Deploy ClickHouse on Kubernetes
 ### Pre-requisites

-We have to set up the environment to deploy ClickHouse on Kubernetes using a Kubernetes ClickHouse Operator.
-First, you must have a functional Kubernetes cluster.
-In this guide, we’ll create our cluster using [Kind](https://kubernetes.io/docs/tasks/tools/#kind).
-Additionally, you should have a basic understanding of ClickHouse, as this will help you navigate the deployment process more effectively.
-Additionally, you should install [Helm](https://helm.sh/docs/intro/install/) to your Kubernetes cluster, as it is necessary for managing packages.
+To deploy ClickHouse on Kubernetes using the Kubernetes ClickHouse Operator, you need to prepare your environment thoroughly.
+Here’s a step-by-step guide:

+Prepare a Kubernetes Cluster
+* Start with a functional Kubernetes cluster.
+This guide uses [Kind](https://kubernetes.io/docs/tasks/tools/#kind) to create the cluster, but any Kubernetes distribution will work.
+A basic understanding of ClickHouse is recommended to navigate the deployment process effectively.

+* Install Helm
+  Helm must be installed on your Kubernetes cluster, as it is essential for managing Kubernetes packages and dependencies.

+* Install KubeDB
-This guide utilizes the Kubernetes ClickHouse Operator [KubeDB](https://kubedb.com/), so you’ll need to have KubeDB installed in your Kubernetes environment.
-To use KubeDB, you’ll also require a license, which you can obtain for free from the [Appscode License Server](https://appscode.com/issue-license/).
+  This guide utilizes the Kubernetes ClickHouse Operator provided by KubeDB.
+Install [KubeDB](https://kubedb.com/) in your Kubernetes environment.
+Note that KubeDB requires a valid license, which you can obtain for free.

+* Obtain a License for KubeDB
+  You’ll need a license to use KubeDB.
+Obtain it from the [Appscode License Server](https://appscode.com/issue-license/).
+Use your Kubernetes cluster ID to request the license.

-To get a license, use your Kubernetes cluster ID.
-Run the following command to retrieve your cluster ID:
+Run the following command in your Kubernetes environment to retrieve your cluster ID, which is required to generate the license:

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'
 250a26e3-2413-4ed2-99dc-57b0548407ff
 ```

 The license server will email us with a "license.txt" file attached after we provide the necessary data.
 Run the following commands listed below to install KubeDB.

 ```bash
 $ helm install kubedb oci://ghcr.io/appscode-charts/kubedb \